LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 ### Field_experiment.csv

-This data frame contains the data of a host choice experiment performed in the Swiss Alps at two different elevations (1500 m and 2150 m).
+This data frame contains the data of a host choice experiment performed with adults Lepidoptera in the Swiss Alps at two different elevations (1500 m and 2150 m).
 This experiment aimed to see whether low-elevation Lepidoptera are able to shift to a new host plant from a higher elevation or not.
 Data were collected during June and July 2021 by Baptiste Bovay.
 This data frame contains the following variables:

 1. Plant: the plant species used
 2. Elevation: The elevation where the plant was translocated